Tinkerforge/doc/en/source/Kits/HardwareHacking/SmokeDetector_HardwareSetup.rst

 In this example we use an `ELRO FA20RF/2
 <http://www.elro.eu/en/products/cat/flamingo/security1/smoke-detectors/wireless-interconnectable-smoke-detectors>`__
 smoke detector.
 This smoke detector is wirelessly interconnectable.
-That means, you can put a smoke detector in every room and if smoke is detected, all of the smoke detectors will start making noise.
+That means, you can put a smoke detector in different rooms and if smoke is detected, all of the smoke detectors will start making noise.

 This is perfect for our hacking purposes.
 We can hack one of the smoke detectors and place it next to the PC.
-It will be triggered by the other smoke detectors that are scattered throughout the house.
+It will be triggered by the other smoke detectors that are scattered throughout the house and we can read out its state.

 The innards of the Smoke Detector